 In this situation the results are as follows...

 For reference please see the two diagrams below showing from an above view how that 3" is taken up by the drapery.
-The first image shows a pinch pleat rod & drape from above.
+The first image shows a pinch pleat rod & drape from above (take a look at other pleat styles here).

 The second image shows a ripplefold rod & drape from above.